datagrok-ai/public/help/develop/public-repository.md

 with different scientific methods (functions) that are automatically discovered and suggested to user when the relevant dataset is open.
-For instance, for small molecules we have implemented popular cheminformatics methods (such as R-group analysis or substructure search), and when a user clicks on a molecule he sees all functions applicable to it, as well as different [visualizations](../discover/data-augmentation.md).
+For instance, for small molecules we have implemented popular cheminformatics methods (such as R-group analysis or substructure search), and when a user clicks on a molecule they see all functions applicable to it, as well as different [visualizations](../discover/data-augmentation.md).

 These functions are registered in the platform in the form of [scripts](../compute/scripting.md)